-“Katha’koli” Storytelling Workshop: A voyage beyond storytelling conducted by Janardan Ghosh & Pradip Chatterjee
+“Katha’koli” Storytelling Workshop: An inner voyage through storytelling facilitated by Janardan Ghosh & Pradip Chatterjee .

 Call + 91 8697919308 or email firstname.lastname@example.org to register.

 Other contacts : 9830260233 | 8420952223 | 9073223854

 Watch Janardan Ghosh explain Katha’koli Storytelling at TEDx @ NUJS

 Few reviews for the Katha’koli Storytelling Workshop

 ” Earlier this month I had participated in another workshop of Story Telling organised by Cultural Monks.
 It was a wonderful experience, learnt a lot.
 Thank u culture Monks.
 You are doing a great work for the community”. – Lipika

 “Wanted to thank you with all my heart.
 It was indeed one of its kind cathartic experience for me”. – participant from Kathakoli storytelling workshop